I will always remember the delicious smell of fresh cement on a bracingly cold day in Chelsea.

 But that’s not really what this story is about at all.
 At least not entirely.

-Because right behind the unending construction and the architectural curiosities, the art galleries with their opening receptions and polished cement floors, and “private” signs imprinted on smoked glass doors, stand you and me, somewhere near the edge of the periphery of the center of the action.
+Because right behind the unending construction and the architectural curiosities, the art galleries with their hushed auras and polished cement floors, and “private” signs imprinted on smoked glass doors, stand you and me, somewhere near the edge of the periphery of the center of the action.

 So, ultimately, it is a story of excitement and discovery, beckoning dreams, hope and disillusionment, and, finally, returning home with oneself at the end of the evening.
 It is the photo-story of my wanderings in Chelsea over the ten years from 2001-2011, condensed into the time frame of a single day.